Archaeology in society

 - World-class education

-The UvA is ranked 55th in the 2021-2022 QS World Rankings and is one of two Dutch universities in the top 100, and 21st overall and 2nd in Continental Europe in the QS World University Rankings by Subject 2022: Arts & Humanities.
+The UvA is ranked 58th in the 2023 QS World Rankings, the highest ranked university in the Netherlands and is one of two Dutch universities in the top 100, and 21st overall and 2nd in Continental Europe in the QS World University Rankings by Subject 2022: Arts & Humanities.
+The UvA also ranks 60th on the Times Higher Education World University Rankings 2022-2023.

 This degree programme is offered by the two Amsterdam universities.
 The University of Amsterdam (UvA) and Vrije Universiteit Amsterdam (VU) have combined their expertise in the field of Ancient Studies and Archaeology within the Amsterdam Centre for Ancient Studies and Archaeology: ACASA, which houses a strong team of lecturers and researchers and thus provides a stimulating environment for collaboration and study.
 You will also cooperate with students of Ancient Studies and Classics.